Scaling Vision Transformers for Functional MRI with Flat Maps: Introduction

-At the other extreme, a few works tokenize the native 4D fMRI volume data directly.
-Both \citet{Kim2023} and \citet{Wang2025a} use an initial 4D convolution to transform the high-resolution 4D time series to a lower resolution 4D grid of embedding vectors, which are then input to a transformer encoder with local window attention \cite{Liu2021}.
-This approach preserves the full information content of the fMRI data, but is more computationally expensive than parcellation-based approaches.
-Furthermore, the native 4D input representation places a greater burden on the model to learn the intrinsic structure of the data from scratch (e.g.\ localization of fMRI signal to gray matter, cortical folding, anatomical and functional networks \cite{Sporns2005,Yeo2011,Pang2023}).
-While the \emph{Bitter Lesson} \cite{Sutton2019} reminds us that more native, agnostic approaches like this ultimately prevail, they require more data and compute to do so \cite{Chung2024}.

-In this work, we propose an intermediate tokenization strategy that preserves the full dimensionality of the data while eliminating the complexity of modeling fMRI in native 4D volumetric space.
-Specifically, we represent an fMRI activity time series as a series of 2D maps overlaid on a flattened cortical surface mesh (Figure~\ref{fig:arch}).
-This flat map representation maintains the full cortical fMRI signal (like native 4D approaches), while also explicitly injecting the inductive bias of local cortical neighborhoods (like parcellation approaches).
-And crucially, since fMRI flat maps are standard 2D images, they can be tokenized by dividing into square non-overlapping patches (``patchifying''), and modeled using a standard vision transformer (ViT) \cite{Dosovitskiy2021}.
+Given the current data and compute regime, we hypothesize there may be a ``goldilocks zone'' of intermediate fMRI representations that effectively balance these two extremes (\cref{fig:spaces}).
+To test this, we represent an fMRI time series as a series of 2D maps overlaid on a flattened cortical surface mesh \cite{Gao2015}.
+This flat map representation maintains the full cortical fMRI signal (like volume approaches), while reducing the raw dimensionality and injecting some inductive bias of brain geometry (like parcellation approaches).
+Crucially, since fMRI flat maps are standard 2D images, they are directly compatible with the standard Vision Transformer (ViT) \cite{Dosovitskiy2021}.

-To train ViTs on sequences of fMRI flat maps, we adopt the spatiotemporal masked autoencoder (MAE) framework \cite{He2022,Feichtenhofer2022}.
-We pretrain our flat map MAE (\textbf{fm-MAE}) using 2.3K hours of publicly available preprocessed fMRI data from the Human Connectome Project (HCP) \cite{Van-Essen2013}.
-We find that masked signal reconstruction improves with increasing pretraining data according to a strict power scaling law---a hallmark of an effective foundation model.
-To our knowledge, this is the first time that \emph{exact} power law scaling has been observed for an fMRI foundation model.
-In a preliminary evaluation of our model's downstream decoding performance, we observe ``signs of life'' that state of the art performance is attainable using this framework.
-The current work is part of an ongoing open project organized through the MedARC Discord\footnote{\url{https://discord.gg/tVR4TWnRM9}}, where we invite feedback and collaboration.